pablocm90/easy_data_tables/README.md

 #### Columns

 Columns are an array of hashes.
-There are two types of columns: 'normal' and 'combined'
+There are three types of columns: 'normal', 'custom' and 'combined'

 Normal column hashes accept the following keys: